vishesh-khemani/2025-winter-csd322/networking/network-layer/network-layer.md

     | 111          | 2         |
     | otherwise    | 3         |

-    For each of the four interfaces, give the associated range of destination host addresses and the number of addresses in the range.
+    For each of the four interfaces, give the associated range of destination host addresses and the number of addresses in the range. <!-- NETWO-BDwdV -->

     <pre>